 - Inner Door: Half Mesh

-In conclusion, I think the Wild Country Zephyros 1 tent by Terra Nova is a decent buy for the price.
+In conclusion, I think the Wild Country Zephyros 1 tent by Terra Nova is an OK buy for the price.
 It isn’t the best 1 person tent in the world, but it certainly isn’t the worst either.
-For my needs, weekend backpacking trips across the year, mainly in spring and summer, it has worked out just fine and I am happy with it.
+For my needs, weekend backpacking trips across the year, mainly in spring and summer, it has worked out fine and I am happy with it.
+There are most definitely better options out there though.

 It’s easy to put up, which is always a winner while out on the hills on a tough day when you don’t want to faffing about in wind and rain, and covers all the basic requirements a one person tent should.
 As I mentioned at the start, if you’re totally new to tents, check out the tent buying guide before making a decision.
 It covers all the things you should consider before making a purchase.